 Seattle-born, Los Angeles-based artist Noah Davis—known for his large-scale figurative canvases marked by drips, stains and watery veiled layers of paint—delivers a balmy brand of expressionism that these days calls to mind Luc Tuymans and Marlene Dumas.
 A graduate of Cooper Union, Davis has been included in such acclaimed group exhibitions as "30 Americans" at the Rubell Family Collection in Miami, and "Fore" at the Studio Museum in Harlem.
-I think of you as a painter's painter.
-Whenever we see each other you talk about formal issues above all else, the color palette you are using, the images you are looking at.
-How do you build up your canvases and what are you working on now?

 A.i.A. sat down with Davis in what he calls the Underground Museum, his experimental art space/studio/residence in L.A.'s Crenshaw district, on the eve of "The Missing Link," his solo exhibition at Roberts & Tilton [through Mar.
 30].